chasembowers/poker-learn/README.md

 Player 2's bankroll reflects that it has trained over 10,000 more hands than Player 1.
 ![alt tag](https://raw.githubusercontent.com/chasembowers/pklearn/master/bankroll.png)

-For the purpose of testing different regressors, a demo file is included which cross_validates several regressors with features and labels taken from Players.
+For the purpose of testing different regressors, a demo file is included which cross-validates several regressors with features and labels taken from Players.

 cross_val_demo.py